SamAbaye/SamAbaye/README.md

 - Building an advanced learning platform using React, MySQL, and JavaScript.
 - Developing a movie search website with a custom SQL backend.

 Thanks for stopping by!
-Feel free to check out my projects or reach out if you'd like to collaborate.
+Feel free to explore my projects or contact me if you're interested in collaborating.